Insight Over Sight: Exploring the Vision-Knowledge Conflicts in Multimodal LLMs: Conclusion

 \section{Conclusion}

-This paper introduces an innovative approach to understand and mitigate the significant challenge of vision-knowledge conflicts in MLLMs, with a particular focus on commonsense knowledge.
-By developing an automated pipeline and the \benchmark benchmark, we offer a tool for systematically evaluating and understanding the nuances of these conflicts.
-Our extensive experiments across nine representative MLLMs reveal a tendency toward over-reliance on parametric knowledge, especially in simpler queries, which underscores the importance of the visual context in these models' decision-making processes.
-Building on these insights, we evaluate three improvement methods and design a new Focus-on-Vision prompting to reinforce the significance of visual input, thereby reducing the impact of conflicts.
-Our work paves the way for future research aimed at improving the robustness and reliability of MLLMs.
-Our goal is to ensure these models can effectively integrate and interpret multimodal data, mitigating internal knowledge inconsistencies.
+In this paper, we develop an automated framework and construct the \benchmark benchmark to systematically evaluating and understanding the nuances of vision-knowledge conflicts in MLLMs at the commonsense level.
+Our experiments across nine representative MLLMs reveal a tendency toward over-reliance on parametric knowledge, especially among Yes-No and action-related questions.
+We further evaluate three improvement methods and design a new prompting technique to mitigate the conflicts, but the problem remains notable.
+Collectively, our insights lay the groundwork for future research to develop more reliable MLLMs.